Conduct an Insurance Write-Off Check by Reg Number

 What to Know When Buying a Write-Off Car

-You need to know if a car is an insurance write-off when buying or owning.
-If adequately repaired, you can buy a Cat S, Cat N, Cat D or Cat C car.
+When buying or owning a car, you need to know if it is an insurance write-off.
+If adequately repaired, you can buy a Cat S, Cat N, Cat D, or Cat C car.

 If you are buying a car write-off from a dealer, there is a legal obligation to inform you of past accidents and repairs.